-An enormous amount of staff transition is expected over the next decade.
+An enormous amount of staff transition is expected over the next decade and has already begun.

-Founding pastors reaching retirement age, boomers nearing the end of their ministry leadership, and younger leaders seeking new opportunities is creating “new look” church teams.
-As teams are created, what is the best strategy?
+Founding pastors reaching retirement age, boomers nearing the end of their ministry leadership, and younger leaders seeking new opportunities.
+The church environment is subject to a changing generational workforce.

 - Do you search for internal candidates or external candidates?